To the Members

 Details/Disclosures of ratio of remuneration to each Director to median employee'sremuneration as required pursuant to Section 197(12) of the Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 and details of remuneration paid to Employees vide Rule 5(2) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is given as Annexure-VI

 28 Corporate Governance Report

 Your Company has taken adequate steps to adhere to all the stipulations as laid down inPursuant to Schedule V (C) of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015.
-As required a Report on Corporate Governance is provided elsewhere inthis Annual Report along with certificate from M/s B M P & Co LLP firm of practisingCompany Secretaries confirming the compliance with the conditions of CorporateGovernance as stipulated under the said Regulations is attached to this report.
+As required a Report on Corporate Governance is provided elsewhere inthis Annual Report along with Auditor's Certificate on compliance thereof.

 Your Directors take this opportunity to express their gratitude to -

 Our esteemed customers shareholders vendors business partners advisors andconsultants for their unstinted support.
 The contribution made by our employees at alllevels.
 Our consistent growth was made possible by their solidarity cooperation andsupport.

 - State Bank of India Incube Branch Bangalore Indian Bank Singapore HSBC BankNewYork USA and First Federal Bank Ohio USA for their support and guidance